Portsmouth inmates see loved ones before the holidays

 PORTSMOUTH, Va.
 (WAVY) — A selected few Portsmouth City Jail inmates were able to see their loved ones Saturday, Dec.
 23, ahead of the holidays.

-The Man Foundation, Man Alleviating Negativity and the Portsmouth Sheriff’s Office put on the fifth annual Santa’s Workshop Christmas Party.
+The Man Foundation, which stands for Man Alleviating Negativity, and the Portsmouth Sheriff’s Office put on the fifth annual Santa’s Workshop Christmas Party.

 Families were able to eat dinner, play games and shop with their incarcerated loved one.